AviYDev/soundsgood/README.md

 ### DATASET

-- In the notebook folder you will have to load data.csv.
+- In the notebook folder you will have to load data.csv (From spotify API).

 - This notebook use flask to run a server that will be used by the front application.